-These apple scones are quick and easy, full of diced apple, made with buttermilk and sweetened only with honey (both in it and on it!).
+These easy apple buttermilk and honey scones are full of diced apple, made with buttermilk and sweetened only with honey (both in it and on it!).

 It’s been a while since I did a Weekend Baking post, so here’s a great (and easy) one!
 I made these this week and thought how perfect they would be to whip up on a Sunday morning, for a weekend treat.
 These Honey Apple Buttermilk Scones come together quickly and easily.
 You don’t even need to have buttermilk on hand – simply hack regular milk with some lemon or orange juice, to make your own buttermilk.